 John Wesley and his brother Charles were the founders of modern Methodism, which started in England and spread like wildfire through Colonial America.

-- It is true that their original concern was the evangelism and social reform of the lower classes of England.
+- Their original concern was the evangelism and social reform of the lower classes of England.

-- It is true that their primary theological influence was their mother, a Puritan who converted to the Church of England.
+- Their primary theological influence was their mother, a Puritan who converted to the Church of England.

-- It is true that they were priests of the Church of England who were loyal to their church throughout their lives.
+- They were priests of the Church of England who were loyal to their church throughout their lives.

 - John Wesley was not punished for preaching outside his diocese without authorization from other bishops.

 - They did not feel the Book of Common Prayer was too complex and unwieldy, nor did they advocate simpler worship styles.
 In fact, the Book of Common Prayer was John Wesley’s favorite book, after the Bible.

 - They did not advocate the practice of taking Communion only on the first Sunday of each month.
 In fact, they originally required Methodists to take Communion weekly.